sligh-games/amplify-godot-engine-template/CONTRIBUTING.md

 ## Code of Conduct
+This project has adopted the Contributor Covenant Code of Conduct.
-For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact opensource-codeofconduct@amazon.com with any additional questions or comments.
+For more information see the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file.

 ## Security issue notifications
-If you discover a potential security issue in this project we ask that you create a security vulnerability report using our template.
-Please do **not** create a public GitHub issue.
+If you discover a potential security issue in this project we ask that you notify Sligh Games Security via email at [security@sligh.games](mailto:security@sligh.games).
+Please do **not** create a public github issue.

 ## Licensing